How to Unglue Wood Joints — Dissolve and Remove Glue Easily

 hide glue

-How to Clean the Glue From Clamped Wood
+How to Clean Glue From Clamped Wood

 When cleaning wet glue from newly clamped wood, you must soak a cloth with water and run it through the surface thoroughly to eliminate any trace of residues.